 Within medical facilities, audiologists may seek to participate in the development of the templates used for billing and clinical documentation.
 Documentation templates that rely exclusively on multiple-choice checkboxes may cue the clinician to complete required aspects of documentation; however, this will risk less differentiation of the patient's unique clinical characteristics and intervention plan.
 Templates and documentation systems should include a mechanism to ensure that the information is personalized for the patient receiving care by reflecting their needs, goals, or recommendations.
 See Electronic Medical Records (EMRs) and Practice Management Software for Audiologists.
 The audiogram as a stand-alone document is no longer acceptable documentation.

-ASHA's Code of Ethics Principle 1, Rule O states, "Individuals shall protect the confidentiality and security of records of professional services provided, research and scholarly activities conducted, and products dispensed.
-Access to these records shall be allowed only when doing so is necessary to protect the welfare of the person or of the community, is legally authorized, or is otherwise required by law" (ASHA, 2016).
-Further, the Issues in Ethics: Misrepresentation of Services for Insurance Reimbursement, Funding, or Private Payment statement prohibits misrepresenting coding or clinical information for the purposes of obtaining reimbursement (ASHA, 2010).
+ASHA's Code of Ethics Principle I, Rule O states, "Individuals shall protect the confidentiality and security of records of professional services provided, research and scholarly activities conducted, and products dispensed.
+Access to these records shall be allowed only when doing so is legally authorized, or required by law" (ASHA, 2023).
+Further, the Issues in Ethics: Misrepresentation of Services for Insurance Reimbursement, Funding, or Private Payment statement prohibits misrepresenting coding or clinical information for the purposes of obtaining reimbursement (ASHA, 2018).

 A medical record is a legal document.
 Changes made to the medical record should be dated and initialed by the original documenter.
 Erroneous text may have a single line placed through it and may not be erased, deleted, scratched out, or whited out.
 The corrected text can be written next to it or as an addendum before that entry.
 See Documentation in Schools for information on IEPs as legal documents.